brendanhasz/probflow/docs/user_guide/parameters.rst

    :width: 70 %
    :align: center

-We can perform a Bayesian update by using the `bayesian_update` method:
+We can perform a Bayesian update by using the :meth:`.Model.bayesian_update`
+method:

 .. code-block:: python3